oracle/create-database-app/templates/mle-js-basic/README.md

 An Always Free Autonomous Database offers the quickest way to get started.
 If you would like to use {Docker,Podman} Compose to get up-and-running quickly, you can refer to [Server-Side JavaScript driven by node-express](https://blogs.oracle.com/developers/post/serverside-javascript-driven-by-nodeexpress) for reference.

+To execute JavaScript using Oracle Multilingual Engine (MLE), a database user typically needs the CREATE SESSION privilege to connect, and may require EXECUTE ON JAVASCRIPT depending on the database version (this requirement is being deprecated).
+If the JavaScript code imports MLE modules, the user must have EXECUTE privileges on those specific modules.
+Additional privileges like CREATE PROCEDURE or data access privileges (SELECT, INSERT, etc.) may be needed based on what the JS code does.
+For more information please read [System and Object Privileges Required for Working with JavaScript in MLE](https://docs.oracle.com/en/database/oracle/oracle-database/23/mlejs/system-and-object-privileges-required-working-javascript-mle.html).

 ## Getting Started

 If you haven't already, please download and install SQLcl from Oracle: